paya-cz/rate-limiter/README.md

 // This token bucket keeps a history of past jobs in the
 // last `X` milliseconds, and you may limit how many jobs
-// could be launched during the history window. const windowTokenBucket = new RollingWindowTokenBucket({
+// can be launched during the history window. const windowTokenBucket = new RollingWindowTokenBucket({
     initialTokens: 10,
     maxTokens: 20,